- What are the rules?

 Frequently asked questions

-Cyberwarfare refers to the use of digital attacks by nations or organized groups against information systems for the purpose of causing harm or disruption.
+Cyberwarfare refers to the use of digital attacks by nations or organized groups against information systems to cause harm or disruption.
 This can range from hacking government databases to disabling critical infrastructure.

 While traditional warfare involves physical confrontations using armed forces, cyber warfare targets digital assets and systems.
 It can lead to real-world consequences without direct physical combat.